React-ish iOS Apps: A Tutorial

 ))

 We pass in Props: a label and event handler.
-Unlike React Tokamak doesn't use JSX, Swift works fine.
+Unlike React, Tokamak doesn't use JSX; Swift works fine.
 Notice how we describe the UI rather than giving instructions on how to build it.
 But what about state?
 How does that Handler thing work?

-We use a React-Hooks-like API to create state, that is then mutated. let delta = hooks.state(1) sets up a piece of state and delta.set { $0 + 1 } updates it.
+We use a React Hooks-like API to create state that is then mutated. let delta = hooks.state(1) sets up a piece of state, and delta.set { $0 + 1 } updates it.
 We then use the nice declarative API to describe the layout.
-The framework will do the messy updating of views from state updates, we don't write that tedious, error-prone code.
+The framework will do the messy updating of views from state updates; we don't write that tedious, error-prone code.

-Okay but where does all that code go?
-Again it is similar to React: we have a render function: static func render(props: Props, hooks: Hooks) -> AnyNode.
-In this function we set up hooks as above and return a node.
+Okay, but where does all that code go?
+Again, it is similar to React: we have a render function: static func render(props: Props, hooks: Hooks) -> AnyNode.
+In this function, we set up hooks as above and return a node.

-Here is fuller example:
+Here is a fuller example:

 import Tokamak